jayqi/quickhttp/README.md

                                   expressions parsable by pytimeparse, such as
                                   '10m' or '10:00'.  [default: 10m]

+  -b, --bind TEXT                 Address to bind server to.
+'127.0.0.1' (or
+                                  'localhost') will only be accessible from
+                                  this computer.
+'0.0.0.0' is all interfaces
+                                  (IP addresses) on this computer, meaning
+                                  that it can be accessible by other computers at your IP address.  [default: 127.0.0.1]

   -p, --port INTEGER              Port to use.
 If None (default), will
-                                  automatically find an open port using other options.
-If specified, ignores other
+                                  automatically search for an open port using the other port-related options.
+If
+                                  specified, ignores other port-related
                                   options.

   --port-range-min INTEGER        Minimum of range to search for an open port.